January 25, 2020

 But she had a 15-year gap since her last child care experience, and Maine regulations and processes were new to her.
 She needed to get caught up, and quickly.

-Fortunately, Tabitha’s return to the industry aligned with the launch of CEI’s Child Care Business Lab, a five-year initiative designed to grow new child care enterprises in underserved areas of Maine, in response to data showing that increasing access to quality child care enables more parents to work full time and support their families.
+Fortunately, Tabitha’s return to the industry coincided with the launch of CEI’s Child Care Business Lab, a program to help people like Tabitha start child care businesses in rural Maine.
+CEI started the Child Care Business Lab in response to data showing that increasing access to quality child care enables more parents to work full-time and support their families.

 “Taking care of the kids is the easy part, right?”
 Tabitha said.
 “Managing the business and getting all the ducks in the row – CEI had that all laid out in a step by step fashion, which was really helpful.
 Because of CEI, I am now a member of the Family Childcare Association of Maine and the National Association for Family Child Care.
 The training I have been able to access helped me get a really good handle on tracking income and expenses, even better than last time, which was 15 years ago.”